 Epidural narcotics also have a selective action on opioid receptors within the spinal cord.
 The narcotic remains at the segmental level of the spinal cord where injected and, consequently, does not block sensory, motor, or sympathetic nerve fibers.
-As a result, patients experience little motor, sensory, cardiovascular, or central nervous system (CNS) effects, such as adverse changes in heart rate/blood pressure or other negative side effects associated with the use of systemic narcotics, including sedation [2; 4].
+As a result, patients experience little adverse motor, sensory, cardiovascular, or central nervous system effects typically associated with use of systemic narcotics, including abnormal heart rate/blood pressure or sedation [2; 4].